The Camp Community

-All payments must be received two weeks prior to Opening Day of the child’s enrolled session.
+All payments must be received May 1st, 2024.
 Failure to do so may result in the child’s withdrawal from camp.

-In the event of absence from or closure of the camps due to natural disaster, act of war or terrorism, or for any other reason, financial loss will be shared equally between the camps and the parents.
+Once the session begins, in the event of absence from or closure of the camps due to world events, natural disaster, global pandemic, or for any other reason, financial loss will be shared equally between the camps and the parents.

 Disposable cameras, camp clothing, batteries, water bottles, other camping equipment and stamps are the most costly items available in the store.

-Sleeping bags, backpacks, riding boots, bed linens and blankets may be rented from camp Please be aware that Sanborn provides Junior campers with full size backpacks when needed; Junior campers do not need to rent or bring full size backpacks.
+Sleeping bags, backpacks, riding boots, bed linens and blankets may be rented from camp Please be aware that Sanborn provides Junior campers with backpacking backpacks when needed; Junior campers do not need to rent or bring big backpacks.

 Other great places to look for gear and equipment for camp include REI, Sierra Trading Post, and Eastern Mountain Sports (EMS), as well as local gear shops.

 Campers are not allowed to bring weapons, animals or pets of any kind (including personal horses), vehicles including bicycles, alcohol, and illegal drugs to camp.
 Campers may bring tennis racquets or fishing gear, but should not bring personal climbing gear, archery equipment, baseball bats, lacrosse or hockey sticks.
 The camp is well-supplied with this equipment.

 Campers will receive laundry service at least twice per week.